Stable self-adaptive timestepping for Reduced Order Models for incompressible flows

 To extend existing self-adaptive timestepping methodologies to ROMs, the estimation of the eigenbounds should not break the leitmotif of reduced-order modeling \cite{stabile_finite_2018}: online FOM-size operations should be avoided, in order to preserve the efficiency of the ROM compared to the FOM.

 The present work introduces a new class of stability-driven self-adaptive timestepping algorithms for reduced-order models of the incompressible Navier-Stokes equations.
 The key novelty lies in (i) extending existing self-adaptive timestep control strategies - initially developed for full-order CFD solvers - to projection-based ROMs while fully preserving reduced-order efficiency, and (ii) establishing a theoretical proof, based on the combined theorems of Bendixson \cite{bendixson_sur_1902} and Rao \cite{rao_separation_1979}, that the maximum stable timestep of a ROM is always larger or equal to that of its FOM counterpart.
 This connection between linear stability theory and reduced-order modeling has not been reported before for nonlinear incompressible flow systems.
 Furthermore, the proposed algorithm, termed \texttt{RedEigCD}, achieves stability control without resorting to full-order model operations.
 Lastly, it applies to both periodic and inflow-outflow configurations.
+While the current derivation assumes a structure-preserving, discretely divergence-free discretization, the underlying spectral bounding framework remains generalizable to non-divergence-free formulations through standard operator splitting.
 Together, these elements form a novel stability-aware time-integration framework that advances the state-of-the-art in efficient and reliable ROM-based CFD simulations.

 This article is organized as follows.
 In Section \ref{sec:preliminaries}, the full-order model, the theory for linear stability analysis, and projection-based ROMs are introduced.
 In Section \ref{sec:redeig}, our novel self-adaptive timestepping method for ROMs is presented, as well as an explanation why maximum stable timesteps for ROMs are generally larger than for their FOM counterparts.
 In Section \ref{sec:results}, the novel self-adaptive timestepping method is tested in two test cases with different boundary conditions.
 Eventually, in Section \ref{sec:conclusion}, conclusions are drawn and future work is outlined.